 - What happens if I miss a dose (Caprelsa)?

 - What should I avoid while taking vandetanib (Caprelsa)?

 - What other drugs will affect vandetanib (Caprelsa)?

 - Where can I get more information (Caprelsa)?

 Vandetanib is used to treat thyroid cancer.

-Vandetanib is available only from a certified pharmacy under a special program called Caprelsa REMS Program.
-You must be registered in the program and understand the risks of taking this medicine.
+Vandetanib is available only from a certified pharmacy under a special program.

 Vandetanib may also be used for purposes not listed in this medication guide.